-Student gives testimony; indicates that she was found guilty of 5 of 7 charges (CHECK)

-Students indicates that there were over 120 videos files in case folder; NOT all were pertient to student's case; told by Zabrina that extraneous material will NOT be removed and will not be considered during proceddings if not relevant

-Student makes it clear that that unredacted arrest record DID NOT mention her name assaulting an MPD officer was made up (contra Zabrina on 9/5)

-Student indicates that her only TAP records were to get into Gelman

-STUDENT #2 5/8/2024 Arrested - morning Arraignment - judge affirmed that the stayaway orders imposed as release conditions ought to be limited to the region from I St to F St, 20th St to 22nd St, with exceptions for classes, work, home, and dining hall access 6/4/2024 Student receives SRR letter ; student charged with 9 counts; found responsible for two: noncompliance and access without authorization' receives 1 year disciplinary probation Student appeals; appeal is rejected 7/17/2024 Status hearing - prosecutors revoke the STET agreements that individual was prepared to sign QUOTE: "During the hearing, one of the prosecutors expressly stated that GW played a decisive role in the decision to reissue the STETs, and that the government would comply with any motion to alter the agreements so long as GW clarified a new stance."
-Attorney asked for continuance 7/18 - Aug?
-Email campaign with 5000+ signatures to OGC led to meeting with GW Associate General Counsel Ashley Miller Statement of Miller to student attornies : Miller claimed that the direction [to revise STET] had not come from the office of the General Counsel Miller denies attornies request to "to clarify GW's position on students being allowed to access campus spaces in writing" Second hearing - Revised STET agreement offered, "which included the same larger boundaries with exceptions to attend classes, travel to and from residence, and access the metro and hospital."
-8/21/2024 Student arrives on campus 10/23/2024 Student gives testimony (summarized above) STUDENT #3 4/26/2024 Student receives SRR letter 10/23/2024 Student gives testimony; quoted in part from SRR letter
+10/23/2024 Student gives testimony; indicates that she was found guilty of 5 of 7 charges (CHECK).
+Students indicates that there were over 120 video files in case folder; NOT all were pertinent to student's case; told by Zabrina that extraneous material will NOT be removed and will not be considered during proceedings if not relevant.
+Student makes it clear that that unredacted arrest record DID NOT mention her name assaulting an MPD officer was made up (contra Zabrina on 9/5).
+Student indicates that her only TAP records were to get into Gelman.
+STUDENT #2 5/8/2024 Arrested - morning.
+6/4/2024 Arraignment - judge affirmed that the stay-away orders imposed as release conditions ought to be limited to the region from I St to F St, 20th St to 22nd St, with exceptions for classes, work, home, and dining hall access.
+Student receives SRR letter; student charged with 9 counts; found responsible for 2: noncompliance and access without authorization' receives 1-year disciplinary probation.
+Student appeals; appeal is rejected.
+7/17/2024 Status hearing - prosecutors revoke the STET agreements that individual was prepared to sign.
+QUOTE: "During the hearing, one of the prosecutors expressly stated that GW played a decisive role in the decision to reissue the STETs, and that the government would comply with any motion to alter the agreements so long as GW clarified a new stance ."
+Attorney asked for continuance.
+7/18 - Aug?
+Email campaign with 5000+ signatures to OGC led to meeting with GW Associate General Counsel Ashley Miller.
+Statement of Miller to student attorneys : Miller claimed that the direction [to revise STET] had not come from the office of the General Counsel.
+Miller denies attorneys request to ''to clarify GW's position on students being allowed to access campus spaces in writing.''
+8/21/2024 Second hearing - Revised STET agreement offered, "which included the same larger boundaries with exceptions to attend classes, travel to and from residence, and access the metro and hospital."
+Student arrives on campus.
+10/23/2024 Student gives testimony (summarized above).